dotnet/AspNetCore.Docs/aspnetcore/blazor/components.md

 [!code-cshtml[](common/samples/3.x/BlazorSample/Components/HeadingComponent.razor)]

-If a component contains an HTML element with an uppercase first letter that doesn't match a component name, a warning is emitted indicating that an element has an unexpected name&mdash;adding an `@using` statement for the component's namespace overrides the warning.
+If a component contains an HTML element with an uppercase first letter that doesn't match a component name, a warning is emitted indicating that the element has an unexpected name.
+Adding an `@using` statement for the component's namespace makes the component available, which removes the warning.

 ## Component parameters